See, Play and Learn

 You may need to be treated in a hospital if your symptoms are severe or if you are at risk for complications.
 While there, you may get additional treatments.
 For example, if your blood oxygen level is low, you may receive oxygen therapy.

 It may take time to recover from pneumonia.
 Some people feel better within a week.
 For other people, it can take a month or more.

 NIH: National Heart, Lung, and Blood Institute

-- Pneumonia Can Be Prevented -- Vaccines Can Help (Centers for Disease Control and Prevention)
+- Current Vaccine Shortages and Delays (Centers for Disease Control and Prevention)

 - Petroleum Jelly: Safe for a Dry Nose?
 (Mayo Foundation for Medical Education and Research)

 - Adenoviruses (Centers for Disease Control and Prevention)

 - Frequently Asked Questions about Ventilator-Associated Pneumonia (Centers for Disease Control and Prevention)

 - Mycoplasma pneumoniae Infections (Centers for Disease Control and Prevention)